 The Australian Koala Foundation (AKF) is the principal non-profit, non-government organisation dedicated to the conservation and effective management of the wild koala and its habitat.

-was formed in 1986 and will be celebrating its 30th anniversary in 2016.
+was formed in 1986.
 Since our founding, and under the direction of Chief Executive Officer Deborah Tabart OAM

 is now provided to the public free of charge.